oliverhertwig/dwdapi-walker/README.md

 - psweather.ps1 does more or less the same in Powershell 7
 - exmpl_shrt.json and exmpl_lng.json are for local testing without bothering the API

+  This code comes with absolutely no warranty.
+Use it as you see fit, the MIT License should be permissive enough.
+  Please be aware that I might not be very active here.